Giovanni Messe: Tunisia

 In February 1943, Messe was appointed as the new commander of the Italo-German Tank Army (Deutsch-Italienische Panzerarmee) formerly commanded by Erwin Rommel.
 The name was changed to 1st Italian Army in recognition of the fact that the army consisted of one German and three Italian corps.
 Rommel was promoted to the command of the new Army Group Africa (Heeresgruppe Afrika).

-Messe fought a defensive campaign against the advancing American and British forces and was defeated at the Mareth Line.
-His continuous tactical delay of the Allied offensive could not prevent the inevitable defeat of the Axis in North Africa.
+Messe fought a defensive campaign against the advancing British and allied forces, and was defeated at the Mareth Line.
+The lack of resources available to the general Messe could not prevent the inevitable defeat of the Axis in North Africa.

 On 12 May 1943 Messe was promoted to the rank of marshal of Italy (Maresciallo d'Italia).
-On 13 May, the 5th German Tank Army collapsed with the fall of Tunis and the 1st Italian Army was surrounded, still holding the line at Enfidaville.
+The following day, the 5th German Tank Army collapsed with the fall of Tunis and the 1st Italian Army was surrounded, still holding the line at Enfidaville.
 Messe along with Kurt Freiherr von Liebenstein formally surrendered to British and New Zealand forces under General Bernard Freyberg.

-Post armistice
+Post-armistice

 As a loyal supporter of the Royalist cause, like many Italian officers Messe soon found himself re-employed, when after the Italian armistice in September 1943, he was made chief of staff of the Italian Co-Belligerent Army (Esercito Cobelligerante Italiano), consisting of those units loyal to King Victor Emmanuel, many of which were reconstituted from Italian POWs and armed by the Allies.
 He served in this post with distinction until the war's end and then retired from the military in 1947 after 46 years of distinguished service.

 Life after the army

+After the war, Messe was one of the founders of "Armata Italiana della Libertà" (Italian Army of Liberty), an anti-Communist paramilitary that was joined by some fifty generals and admirals.

-Following the conclusion of the war, he wrote a book about his experiences, entitled Come finì la guerra in Africa.
-La "Prima Armata" italiana in Tunisia (How the war in Africa ended.
-The "First Army" of Italy in Tunisia).
+Messe wrote a book about his experiences, titled Come finì la guerra in Africa.
+La mia armata in Tunisia (How the war in Africa ended.
+My army in Tunisia).
 His military popularity remained with him in civilian life and from 1953 to 1955, Messe was a democratically elected representative in the Italian Senate.
 He was also president of the Italian Veterans Association, a post which he held until his death.
 His life was profiled in a biography written by Luigi Argentieri titled Messe—soggetto di un'altra storia (Messe—subject of another history) published in 1997.

 Giovanni Messe died on 18 December 1968, at the age of eighty-five.